 Don’t forget the height of the bed also.
 A thick, deep filled bed not only is likely to provide good insulation but it should also allow your dog to get in and out of bed with ease.
 This might not be an issue while your dog is young, fit and active but will become a key factor as your dog ages.
 As a guide apply gentle palm pressure on a prospective bed and look for a height of at least 6”.

-The most widely accepted type of orthopedic dog beds are those made with memory foam.
+The most widely accepted type of orthopaedic dog beds are those made with memory foam.
 This is a type of polyurethane that moulds to shape and becomes more pliable as it gets warmer.
 It provides excellent support in thinner slabs than ordinary foam and hence is often bonded to regular foam to provide additional height and ‘bounce’.

-It’s great stuff and can be highly effective.
+Dog bed manufacturers love it - it's cheap, light and easy to cut and shape and can be highly effective.
 There are however, a few caveats that are worth highlighting.

 It is heat sensitive.
 This makes it stiffer and slow to adjust to your dogs shape if it is cool.
 Memory foam is also very dense so once it is warm it doesn’t dissipate heat very well which can lead to your dog becoming uncomfortably hot especially in today’s centrally heated homes.